 Digestive Health in New York City

 For example, according to the National Institute of Diabetes and Digestive and Kidney Diseases, as many as one in 22 people live with celiac disease, a condition that leads to a host of complications ranging from anemia to vomiting.
-It’s a disease that Dr. Khodadadian can test for and help you adjust to, but only if you give him a chance to rule out other causes of your symptoms.
+It’s a disease that our doctors can test for and help you adjust to, but only if you give us a chance to rule out other causes of your symptoms.
 Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.

 Regular physical exams — including blood tests and other diagnostic procedures when appropriate — allow you to make adjustments when necessary to avoid the silent killers.